pcericm/thermal-invariant-engine/README.md

 The solar brake is designed to catch the impact of solar gain *before it arrives* without causing comfort issues.
 Unlike a traditional setback — which cuts the thermostat and turns off the heat entirely, letting the slab go cold — the solar brake **still puts BTUs into the slab**, just at a reduced rate.
 This keeps the floors warm and comfortable while creating thermal headroom: the slab is slightly below its fully-charged state, so when solar radiation pours through the windows, the thermal mass absorbs that free heat instead of overheating the room.
 The result is fuel savings without cold floors.

-**Primary source:** Node-RED calculates a brake factor (0.1–1.0) using local lux sensors, weather forecasts, precipitation data, and time-of-day logic.
+**Primary source:** Node-RED calculates a brake factor (0.4–1.4) using local lux sensors, weather forecasts, precipitation data, and time-of-day logic.
 This is passed via Modbus as `NR_Brake_Factor`.
+Values below 1.0 represent solar braking (reducing heat), while values above 1.0 represent pre-charge boosting (proactively adding heat before a forecast cold front).
+The typical range during solar braking is 0.4–0.8; during pre-charge events the factor reaches 1.2–1.4.

 **Fallback:** If Node-RED is offline or data is stale (no sequence counter update in 10 minutes), a built-in step-function provides conservative braking based on outdoor temperature: